domdomm42/lawpath_task/README.md

 5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

+I have setup a graphql playground at [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql) for you to test the api.

 ## Architecture

 ### Overview

-This application follows a modern architecture leveraging Next.js App Router for page routing, Apollo Server for the GraphQL API, and Apollo Client for data fetching.
+This app uses Next.js App Router for page routing, Apollo Server for the GraphQL API, and Apollo Client for data fetching.

 ```
 ├── src/